 The building of the Archaeological Museum of Istria (AMI) is located within the historical core of Pula, on the eastern slope of the main city hill, at the top of which stands a 17th-century Venetian fortress.

-The museum occupies the space of the former State German Gymnasium, built during Austro-Hungarian rule in Pula.
-It was designed by architect Natale Tommasi in 1890.
-Architecturally, the building is an example of historicist style with a prominent symmetrical facade, high windows, and simple decoration.
-In 1930, it was repurposed and housed the then Royal Museum (Regio Museo dell’Istria), successor to the City Museum (Museo Civico) founded in 1902.
-Since 1947, the institution has been known by its current name - Archaeological Museum of Istria.
+The building was raised to house the former German-language State Gymnasium during the period of the Austro-Hungarian administration of Pula.
+It was designed in 1890 by architect Natale Tommasi.
+Architecturally, the building is an example of the historicist style with a prominent symmetrical façade, tall windows, and minimal decorative features.
+It was repurposed in 1930 as the Royal Museum (Regio Museo dell’Istria), successor to the Civic Museum (Museo Civico) founded in 1902.
+These were succeeded in 1947 by the Archaeological Museum of Istria.

-The museum building is located in an area exceptionally rich in archaeological layers, which symbolically connects it with its primary purpose - the research and preservation of Istrian heritage.
-In prehistory, a Histrian hillfort from the Iron Age was located on this site, and today's building was erected above the remains of a Histrian house with preserved floors and hearths.
-An urn necropolis from the same period was also discovered in the immediate vicinity.
+The AMI building is located in an area exceptionally rich in archaeological strata, which symbolically connects it with its primary purpose; the investigation and preservation of Istrian heritage.
+In prehistory it was the site of an Iron Age Histrian hillfort, and today's building was erected above the remains of a Histrian house with preserved floors and hearths.
+An urn necropolis of the same period was also discovered in the immediate vicinity.

-In ancient times, the area where the AMI building is located today was within the city walls of the Roman colony of Pola, near the Twin Gates, on the site of a former portico, as an integral part of the Small Roman Theatre, and a domus, whose foundational walls are still visible in its surroundings today.
+In antiquity the area of today's AMI building was inside the city walls of the Roman colony of Pola, near the Twin Gates, at the site of a former portico that was part of the Small Roman Theatre, and a domus, the foundations of which are visible in its surroundings to this day.